Near the Cross

 "Near the Cross", alternatively titled "Jesus, Keep Me Near the Cross" or "In the Cross", is a Christian hymn written by Fanny Crosby and published in 1869.

 Composition

 The tune was composed by William Howard Doane before Crosby wrote the lyrics.
 The song is in F major and 6/8 time.
-It remains one of Crosby's best-known hymns and has been translated into several languages, including German, Russian, Haitian Creole, and Spanish.
+It remains one of Crosby's best-known hymns and has been translated into several languages, including Arabic, German, Russian, Haitian Creole, and Spanish.